joshbegley/nyt-latest/previous.md

 `After Justice Department officials sought to allow Mel Gibson to own a gun again, the administration is proposing a path for some people to have their firearms access restored.`\
 https://nytimes.com/2025/03/19/us/politics/trump-gun-rights-convicts.html

-**Marcelo Mayer gets second base start as Red Sox send Vaughn Grissom to minor leagues**\
+**Marcelo Mayer gets second-base start as Red Sox send Vaughn Grissom to minor leagues**\
-`“The baseball player is real,” manager Alex Cora said of Mayer.
-“He’s not just a prospect.
-He’s a baseball player.”`\
+`"The baseball player is real," manager Alex Cora said of Mayer.
+"He's not just a prospect.
+He's a baseball player."`\
 https://nytimes.com/athletic/6216964/2025/03/19/marcelo-mayer-red-sox-second-base/

 **Chelsea need to 'focus on the future' after 28-game unbeaten run ends - Bompastor**\